Acer Nitro 5: An Honest Review

 Keyboard

 Going back a bit, the keyboard on the Acer Nitro 5 is a big plus.
 There’s nothing that makes it stand out.
-Yes, the symbols are red, the backlight is red (but it only works when it’s plugged in, so it’s hard to see the keys in the dark when it’s not), and the WASD keys are painted red.
-Overall, this is just a normal keyboard in the middle of the road.
+Yes, the symbols are red, the backlight is red (but it only works when plugged in, so it’s hard to see the keys in the dark when it’s not), and the WASD keys are painted red.
+This is just a standard keyboard in the middle of the road.
 So, we find it to be both comfortable and reliable.
 We haven’t had any lags, missed presses, or accidental presses.
 It’s fast and responsive.
 It doesn’t matter if you’re typing or playing a game.

 Screen, camera, and sound